AbuTalha3/Holy-Grail/README.md

 # Holy-Grail
-Creating a "holy grail" layout with multiple equal-height columns using CSS can be achieved through various methods.
-One common approach is by utilizing CSS Grid or Flexbox.
+- Creating a "holy grail" layout with multiple equal-height columns using CSS, which can be achieved through various methods.
+- One common approach is by utilizing CSS Grid or Flexbox.